Iran agrees to extend deal on cameras at its nuclear sites

 “We deal with Iran and the Iranian people will give itself its new government in the next elections," Grossi said.
 "So I’m not worried and I’m confident that whoever comes next will, of course, continue cooperating with the IAEA.
 I think it's in everybody's interests.”

 Gambrell reported from Dubai, United Arab Emirates.
-Associated Press writers Nasser Karimi in Tehran, Iran, and Geir Moulson in Berlin contributed to this report.
+Associated Press writers Nasser Karimi and Amir Vahdat in Tehran, Iran, and Geir Moulson in Berlin contributed to this report.